sameerqureshii/Jarvis-AI-Assistant/README.md

 `aiProcess(command)`

-**Purpose:** Processes natural language commands using Google Gemini AI
+**Purpose:** Processes natural language commands using Google Gemini AI.

 **How it works:**